ZaBAOW/Inventation/README.md

 There will also be buttons that will allow for the addition of images.
 One button will be used to add an image to the background of the page, while the other will be used to add images to the foreground.

+Update for current build:
+The user begins on the homepage that consists of the website's title, a link to the signup page, and a link to the login page.  if the user has not signed up for a user profile, they will then click on the signup link to be sent to the signup page.
+At the signup page, the user will enter in information into a form presented to them.

 ### Userflow
 to do: